Perfect matching modules, dimer partition functions and cluster characters: Muller--Speyer matchings

 Hence $\strapol_i^\white$ is a simple closed curve, and it is even a strand polygon as follows.
 We observe that all vertices of $\strapol_i^\white$ apart from those at the ends of a boundary edge are corners of clockwise regions, and $\strapol_i^\white$ turns towards the region at these points.
 Moreover, the boundary edges of $\strapol_i^\white$ are edges of $R_i$, which is inside $\strapol_i^\white$.
 See Figure~\ref{fig:strapol-i-white} for examples.

 Note that every quiver vertex $j\neq i$ is outside of $\strapol_i^\white$, and hence by Proposition~\ref{pro:wedge-covering} is contained in a unique downstream wedge of this polygon.
-For each vertex of $\strapol_i^\white$ not incident with $R_i$, the wedge of $\strapol_i^\white$ at this vertex is the wedge of the corresponding arrow, which is not incident with $i$ but lies in a clockwise face incident with $i$.
-The remaining vertices of $\strapol_i^\white$ either start a boundary edge, in which case the wedge is trivial, or end a boundary edge, in which case the wedge is one side of the strand starting at this vertex.
+Consider a vertex of $\strapol_i^\white$ not incident with $R_i$, i.e.\ a vertex of one of the clockwise regions added to $R_i$ to obtain $\strapol_i^\white$.
+Then the wedge of $\strapol_i^\white$ at this vertex is the wedge of the corresponding arrow, which is not incident with $i$ but lies in a clockwise face incident with $i$.
+On the other hand, the remaining vertices of $\strapol_i^\white$ either start a boundary edge, in which case the wedge is trivial, or end a boundary edge, in which case the wedge is one side of the strand starting at this vertex.

 Consider an arrow $\gamma$ with $h\gamma=i$.
 If $\gamma$ does not lie in a clockwise face, then $\gamma$ is a boundary arrow at which a boundary edge of $\strapol_i^\white$ ends, and we let $W_\gamma$ be the wedge of $\strapol_i^\white$ at its vertex on $\gamma$, which is the complement of the wedge of $\gamma$.
 Otherwise, $\gamma$ lies in a clockwise face $F$ in which the next arrow $\gamma'$ has $t\gamma'=i$.
 If $\gamma'$ is internal, let $W_\gamma$ be the union of wedges of the vertices of $\strapol_i^\white$ on $\bdry F$, whereas if $\gamma'$ is a boundary arrow, let $W_\gamma$ be the union of these wedges together with the wedge of the vertex of $\strapol_i^\white$ on $\gamma'$ (which is just the wedge of $\gamma'$ in this case).
 Note that every arrow incident with $i$ is either one of the arrows $\gamma$ or $\gamma'$ considered above, or is a boundary arrow with tail at $i$, and thus irrelevant to the calculation \eqref{eq:count}.
 Note further that every wedge of $\strapol_i^\white$, and hence every quiver vertex $j\ne i$, is contained in $W_\gamma$ for a unique arrow $\gamma$ with $h\gamma=i$.